ooorouge/ooorouge.github.io/data/README.txt

 The totalPostCountPerMonth is the number of posts counted for each year from 2008-07, when the first posts was recorded in the dataset, to 2020-09, when the last posts was recorded in the dataset by the time we cleaned the data.

-monthlyCountPerTag.csv counts the frequency of tags that, according to tag.xml file posted by the stackoverflow, have total counts that are greater than 1000.
-This can help us reduce the number of tags from 150000+ to about 4786.
+monthlyCountPerTag.csv counts the monthly frequency of tags that in the joint set of the 200 most popular tags each year from 2008 to 2020, inclusive.